 Whether Billy built that snowman because he was bored, for his pleasure, and/or for the visible pleasure of others, how unique, kind, selfless, and/or awesome is that feat?
 Some people worry about what they are going to wear to a concert, what they are going to cook for dinner, or about something that can be easily taken for granted.
 Billy took the time to build a snowman when he is in a less desirable position in society where others may look down on him and mistreat him.

 If you haven’t noticed, for about the last three months, my blogs are meant to help people work towards getting their minds, perspectives, and attitudes better toward life and adversity.
 For this blog, I want to offer some invaluable ideas on how you can be strong for your incarcerated loved ones (including incarcerated family and friends).

 My main objective was to first help you to work on getting you mentally into a better place on the outside so that you would hopefully be in a better position mentally for your incarcerated family, member, friend, or loved one on the inside (of jail or prison).

-If you have an incarcerated loved who is already stressed out, worried, and/or unhappy, then it may be difficult for them to see you be stressed, worried, and unhappy when you visit them.
+If you have an incarcerated loved one who is already stressed out, worried, and/or unhappy, then it may be difficult for them to see you stressed, worried, and unhappy when you visit them.
 That can do them and you a disservice.